If you’ve been diagnosed with a desmoid tumor, please know that you are not alone.

 - There is a great need to gather more information about the patient experience throughout the desmoid journey.
 Simply by anonymously answering questions through the registry, you can help those struggling with desmoid tumors.

-- Our patient registry is almost up and running!
-Email us at firstname.lastname@example.org if you are interested in participating and we will contact you as soon as it launches.
+- Our patient registry is up and running at https://dtrf.iamrare.org/.
+Email us at email@example.com if you have any questions.

 5- If you are contemplating surgery, fill out a consent form online to have some of your excess tumor tissue donated which will help accelerate desmoid tumor research.